 Airports operator BAA reported a GBP41 million (US$81.1 million) loss in the quarter ended March 31, driven by increased security and facility maintenance costs.
 BAA’s operating costs rose 21.6% year over year to GBP416 million (US$823.9 million).
 Among the expenses were hiring 2,200 new security officers to help tighten security and cut line wait times; maintenance to improve airport facilities; higher depreciation and amortization charges; higher costs for airline relocations; and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "1st Quarter Security, Maintenance Costs Put BAA Into The Red".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "1st Quarter Security, Maintenance Costs Put BAA Into The Red".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.